hytechclub/hytechclub.github.io/Fall2022FormerStudents.md

 ### Software Development Capstone
 In the capstone course, students will work on one long-term project for the entirety of the semester.
 There may be some instructor-led lessons scattered throughout the course, but most of the time will be spent working individually or as teams to build software applications.

 This semester, the course may be offered to a wider variety of students than it has in the past.
 Traditionally, this has been a more advanced course.
 However, we may allow any former student to participate, given that they are self-motivated, well-behaved, hard-working, and up for the challenge.
 Should a student wish to apply for Capstone, the Tech Outreach team will consult with the student's former instructors to determine if the student would be a good fit for the course.
-There may be additional fitness assessments given as well.
+There may be additional skill assessments given as well.

 ### Which course are you eligible to take as a former student?